 For example, when you're on the Recommendations page for your account and apply a recommendation that has a score uplift of 5%, your account’s optimisation score increases by 5%.
 Your account can reach an optimisation score of 100% by applying or dismissing all recommendations.

 Recommendations can help you get more out of your budget, by improving your bidding, keywords and ads, which may increase the overall performance and efficiency of your campaigns.

 To apply a recommendation, click View on the recommendation you want to use, and then click Apply.
 To apply all recommendations within a specific type, click Apply all in the recommendation card.

 If a recommendation doesn’t seem relevant to your ad campaign, you can dismiss the recommendation.
 To dismiss a recommendation, hover your cursor over the top right-hand corner of the recommendation, and then click the X to dismiss the recommendation.
-To dismiss all recommendations within a specific type, click the 3-dot icon in the recommendation card, then click Dismiss all.
+To dismiss all recommendations within a specific type, click the three-dot icon in the recommendation card, and then click Dismiss all.
 You can see the total score attributed to dismissed recommendations.
 A dismissed recommendation can reappear after a certain period if it becomes relevant then.